Metalsmith and Owner of Lackadazee

 The gold and silver I use is high-quality and recycled.
 I source my silver from a company in New Mexico that specializes in refining recycled silver.
 My gold comes from a harmony certified company that specializes in refining gold.
 I also cast some of my work, and in this process I melt down scrap and post consumer pieces that are broken and that don’t hold value to history.

 The natural stones I use are either vintage, estate, or ethically sourced.
 Natural post consumer stones make up a majority of my collection.

-I starting making jewelry after having a difficult time finding the kind of jewelry I want to wear; high-quality, affordable, modern, and most important, ethical and sustainable.
-Being an painter, a generally a person that wears many hats, I love jewelry with personality, the kind of pieces that seem to have been waiting their whole lives waiting for you, and you for them.
-I also enjoy subtlety, jewelry that seems so simple from first glance, but you still notice tiny details long after purchase.
+I starting making jewelry after having a difficult time finding the kind of jewelry I want to wear; high-quality, affordable, modern, and most importantly, ethical and sustainable.
+Being an painter, a generally a person that wears many hats, I began teaching myself the basics of silversmithing, and eventually moved onto classes in lost wax casting and fabrication.
+I love jewelry with personality, the kind of pieces that seem to have been waiting their whole lives waiting for you, and you for them.
+I also value subtlety; jewelry that seems so simple from first glance, but you still discover tiny details long after purchase.
 Jewelry should be built you last.
 Good design, quality materials, and thoughtful craftsmanship are the key ingredients to a lifelong relationship with your jewelry.